-ABSTRACT
+Summary:

 Estimated prevalence is an important assumption in calculating the minimum number of units to be sampled for PRRSV surveillance/monitoring programs; the minimum number of litters to be sampled (sample size) for Family oral fluids (FOFs) in a farrowing room depends on the estimated number of positive litters in a farrowing room, the diagnostic performance of the test, and a chosen confidence level.

-This study characterized the relationship between the proportion of PRRSV-positive (viremic) pigs, the proportion of PRRSV-positive litters, and the likely proportion of litters to be positive by a FOF RT-rtPCR test in a farrowing room, using Monte Carlo simulations and data from an earlier study.
+The relationship between the estimated PRRSV prevalence at the individual piglet level, the estimated PRRSV prevalence at the litter level, and the apparent PRRSV prevalence from FOF sampling in a farrowing room has not been previously characterized.Using Monte Carlo simulations and data from a previous study, the relationship between the proportion of PRRSV-positive (viremic) pigs, the proportion of PRRSV-positive litters, and the likely proportion of litters to be positive by a FOF RT-rtPCR test in a farrowing room was characterized; taking into account the degree of clustering of viremic pigs within farrowing rooms..